FinTekkers/ledger-models/ledger-models-java/README.md

 # Publishing

 The Java package is published after a release version is created via the workflow file: .github/workflows/maven-publish.yml.
 The gradle publish of the build publishes the package and relies on the NPM_TOKEN secret being injected leveraging GitHub secrets.

+Currently, this is published to Github's package repository. ledger-models is set-up on maven central with David's personal account (I think).
+Need to industrialize this to avoid needing people to setup npm package repo with permissions...